• Skip to primary navigation

 • Brown sugar - this will add sweetness to the drink, but you could use cannabis sugar here, too

-• Vanilla - whole vanilla beans, vanilla bean paste, or vanilla extract will all work
+• Vanilla – whole vanilla beans, , or will all work

 • Fresh ginger - while this ingredient is optional, it does add a delicious, fresh flavor to the drink.
 Sub ground ginger if you don't have fresh